chrisjameschamp/DIY-Active-Pedal-Design/Design Files/Cover/README.md

 The slider was printed on a Creality K2 Plus, but print settings will vary depending on your printer and material.

-**⚠️ Note:** The main body of the enclosure is just over **280mm wide** and may not fit on most printers.
+**⚠️ Note:** The cover is just over **280mm wide** and may not fit on most printers.
 I’ve included a split version that should work on smaller beds.
 I haven’t tested it personally, but it should print the same.

 #### Recommended Print Settings